-CRPS can affect people of any age, but it usually appears between the ages of 40 and 60 years, more commonly among females.
+CRPS can affect people of any age, but it usually appears between the ages of 40 and 70 years, and it is more common among females.

 The severity and frequency of symptoms vary widely.
-Some people have repeated episodes, while for others, symptoms disappear forever after a few months.
+Some people have repeated episodes, while others find that symptoms disappear forever after a few months.

 There are two types of CRPS:

-In Type 1, an apparently trivial injury, such as a fractured or sprained ankle, has occurred, but with no nerve damage.
-Around 90 percent of cases are Type 1.
+Type 1: An apparently trivial injury, such as a fractured or sprained ankle, has occurred, but with no confirmed nerve damage.
+This type was previously known as reflex sympathetic dystrophy.

-Type 2 may emerge after breaking a bone, having surgery, or after a serious infection.
+Type 2: This may emerge after breaking a bone, having surgery, or after a serious infection.
 There is clear evidence of nerve damage.
 This type was previously known as causalgia.

-Symptoms include severe and continuous pain in part or all of a limb.
+Symptoms include severe and continuous pain, often in part or all of a limb.
 It has been described as "burning" or a combination of burning and electrical shocks.

 If CRPS happens after an injury, the pain of the injury may be unusually severe.
-For example an ankle sprain may trigger an unbearable burning sensation.
+For example, an ankle sprain may trigger an unbearable burning sensation.
 The pain may not be limited to the area where the injury occurred.